It’s a points earning, rate locking, prepaid travel money card.

-When you load via the Qantas Money mobile app or website, you can lock in the exchange rate3 on up to 10 foreign currencies4 - including Thai Baht (THB).
+When you load via the Qantas Pay app or website, you can lock in the exchange rate3 on up to 10 foreign currencies4 - including Thai Baht (THB).
 Buying THB before you head off will give you peace of mind that even if the rates move up or down while you’re away, your pre-loaded currencies won’t.
 This means you’ll always know exactly how much money you have available to spend for better budgeting abroad.

 Check out today's rate below.
 The handy currency converter tool will tell you how much AU$1 will buy if you load THB within the next four hours.3